 Have a slight model obsession?
 Don't worry, you're clearly not alone.
 In fact, Harper's Bazaar dedicated an entire book to them in a bid to satisfy our voyeuristic fascination.
-Penned by fashion darling (and every supermodel's bestie) Derek Blasberg, this chic hardcover is brimming with juicy anecdotes and exclusive behind-the-scenes access.
+Penned by fashion darling (and every supermodel's bestie) Derek Blasberg, this chic hardcover is brimming with juicy anecdotes and exclusive access.
 Consider this your backstage pass to the rich and diverse lives of 28 of the most famous supermodels from past and present, including Iman, Cindy Crawford, Lara Stone, Lily Donaldson, and Hilary Rhoda.

 Alexander McQueen was one of the most influential, imaginative, and provocative designers of his generation.
 His whimsical, otherworldly, and radical designs are highly revered by the fashion community for his combination of haute couture and technological innovation.
 You'll be intrigued by this designer's stunning anthology of work that's both provocative and captivating.

 In an industry obsessed with youth, it's refreshing to see a book that celebrates the over-60 set.
 Inspired by his own grandmother's style, Ari Seth Cohen launched his blog, Advanced Style, to document women like her in the world's most stylish suburbs.
-After the overwhelming success of his first self-titled book, Cohen recently released the sequel, Advanced Style: Older and Wiser, with even more senior street style from around the world, including some well-dressed gentlemen.
+After the overwhelming success of his self-titled book, Cohen recently released the sequel, Advanced Style: Older and Wiser, with even more senior street style from around the world, including some well-dressed gentlemen.

 Before we purchase something, we shop it first with our eyes, which is why storefront window displays are so crucial.
 Perhaps the most exciting of them all are the windows to the world's most luxurious fashion houses.
 Louis Vuitton is renowned for its window displays, which is why the company compiled the wonderful spectacle into a collectible book.
 New York Times fashion director and critic Vanessa Friedman wrote the introduction to the hand-bound work of art that truly captures the spirit and inside world of Louis Vuitton.

 Is there anyone more iconic in fashion than Tom Ford?
 His risk-taking attitude transformed Gucci into one of the sexiest fashion brands in the world (and certainly one of the most popular).
-This bold book catalogues Tom's reign and vision at Gucci and Yves Saint Lauren house from 1994 to 2004, including fashion, architecture, store design, and advertising.
+This bold book catalogs Tom's reign and vision at Gucci and Yves Saint Laurent from 1994 to 2004, including fashion, architecture, store design, and advertising.
 Flip through more than 200 pages of his work, including memorable images from Richard Avedon, Steven Meisel, Helmut Newton, Herb Ritts, and Craig McDean.
 Ford's insatiable style and sensual approach to fashion will keep you coming back to this book time and time again.

 If we ever had to recommend one authority to consult on fashion, Christian Dior would be it.
-The legendary couturier created venerable masterpieces that transcend time and trends, in fact, women still clamor to don his designs.
+The legendary couturier created venerable masterpieces that transcend time and trends; in fact, women still clamor to don his designs.
 Thankfully the modern fashion lover has access to his impeccable style secrets courtesy of his charming handbook, The Little Dictionary of Fashion.
 Discover the right way to tie a scarf, what to wear to a wedding, and how to walk with grace.
 You might want to leave a page open on the coffee table so your guests can take a leaf out of Dior's book.

 Her extraordinary artwork aside, Frida Kahlo's story is fascinating.
 The iconic artist was renowned for her daring style and razor-sharp wit, all of which made her an early feminist icon for women around the world.
 Her take on fashion and beauty continues to influence creatives today.
 This book is a stunning showcase of Frida's work, style, beauty, and art.
-A coffee-table must-have.
+A coffee table must-have.